Which place is cheaper, Nashville or Charleston?

 Both Nashville and Charleston are popular destinations to visit in the spring with plenty of activities.
 Most visitors come to Charleston for the beaches and the natural beauty during these months.
 Also, the spring months attract visitors to Nashville because of the activities around the city.

 In the spring, Charleston is around the same temperature as Nashville.
-Typically, the spring temperatures in Charleston in April are around 64°F (18°C), and Nashville is about 62°F (16°C).
+Typically, the spring temperatures in Charleston in April average around 64°F (18°C), and Nashville averages at about 62°F (16°C).

 It's quite sunny in Nashville.
 The sun comes out a lot this time of the year in Charleston.
 Charleston usually receives more sunshine than Nashville during spring.
-At this time of the year, Charleston gets 275 hours of sunny skies, while Nashville receives 234 hours of full sun.
+Charleston gets 275 hours of sunny skies, while Nashville receives 234 hours of full sun in the spring.

 It rains a lot this time of the year in Nashville.
 In April, Charleston usually receives less rain than Nashville.
-At this time of the year, Charleston gets 2.7 inches (69 mm) of rain, while Nashville receives 4.3 inches (110 mm) of rain.
+Charleston gets 2.7 inches (69 mm) of rain, while Nashville receives 4.3 inches (110 mm) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|